oracle-livelabs/developer/visual-builder/standalone/create-pub-webapp/create-web-app/create-web-app.md

 6. On the Fields step, you'll need to make some changes.
 For the **Department** business object (selected by default), look for the `location` field in the second row and click **#** in the Type column.
 Change the type setting as follows:

     * Select the **Type** as **Reference** ![Reference icon](images/reference-icon.png).
 A Reference field is like a foreign key in a database table: it's a field that refers to the key (the Id field) of another business object to link the two business objects together.
     * Select **Location** as the **Referenced Business Object**.
-The default for a **Referenced Business Object** is always the current business object (in this case, Department), so make sure you select **Location** from the drop-down list.
-Now when you create a department, you'll be able to specify one of the floors as the department's location.
+This way, when you create a department, you'll be able to specify one of the floors as the department's location.

     * Leave the **Display Field** as **Location** (automatically populated).